MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_status_block.md

 Supplies additional information about the completed operation.
 The meaning of the value varies according to VRP.
 Generally, this member is used to return the minimum size required for the input buffer if the VRP passes data in the <b>InputBuffer</b>.
 Alternatively, it contains the number of bytes of data transferred if the requested operation returns data in the VRP <b>OutputBuffer</b>.

+#### - Pointer

+Should be ignored by the miniport driver.
+This member of the union exists to guarantee field alignment across 32- and 64-bit systems.

 #### - Status

 Indicates the result of the requested operation.
 This member might be one of the following status codes: